LisaMandarin/TypeScript-Vocab-Quiz/README.md

 Features:
 - Upload excel files to be used as word list
 - Save word list as excel files
+- Data can be shared between components using Redux

 [Software Demo Video](http://youtube.link.goes.here)